Grand Lodge of North Carolina: Joseph Montfort and the Provincial Grand Lodge of North Carolina

 Joseph Montfort was elected Master of the Royal White Hart Lodge in 1765.
-In 1767, he traveled to England, and amongst other business, procured an official Charter for Royal White Hart from the Grand Master of the Premier Grand Lodge, Henry Somerset, the Duke of Beaufort, numbered 403.
+In 1767, he traveled to England, and amongst other business, procured an official Charter for Royal White Hart from the Grand Master of the Premier Grand Lodge, Henry Somerset, Duke of Beaufort, numbered 403.

-On 14 January 1771, Henry Somerset, the 5th Duke of Beaufort, and Grand Master of the Premier Grand Lodge of England, deputized Montfort by warrant to be the "Grand Master of and for America."
+On January 14, 1771, the Premier Grand Lodge deputized Montfort by warrant to be the "Grand Master of and for America."
 The warrant is in possession of the Grand Lodge of North Carolina and is written in ink and copper on parchment.
 The seal of the Premier Grand Lodge of England is in the upper left corner.
 Although his commission granted him jurisdiction over the English colonies, notes from the Premier Grand Lodge of England at the time noted his commission's jurisdiction was over the Province of North Carolina.
 Nonetheless, Montfort styled his signature "G.M.A.," meaning "Grand Master, America," and indeed chartered a lodge outside the Province of North Carolina.

 Other than Royal White Hart, Montfort chartered at least eight lodges in his jurisdiction, viz: